ghazalsoltani/Ecommerce-Symfony-App/README.md

-# 🛍️ La Boutique Française
+# 🛍️ Ghazaléa - Backtend

 > A modern e-commerce platform built with Symfony 7, fully Dockerized for seamless development and deployment.